HighLandner/DevOps_online_Kharkiv_2021Q2/m4/task4.2/readme.md

 <br>
 **!!!** For test and to the aim of workspace economy only two flours are used with
 <br>
-two workstations wothin each subnet.
+two workstations within each subnet.
 <br>
 Results.
 Ping from PC4 to PC6:
 <br>